Communists, observers report violations in Russian election

 On the first day of voting Friday, unexpectedly long lines formed at some polling places, and independent media suggested this could show that state institutions and companies were forcing employees to vote.

+“I vote every year.
+What is happening in the end does not depend on us, nothing depends on us," Nikolai Martemyanov, a resident of the Siberian village of Desyatove, told The Associated Press.

-Media in St. Petersburg reported on suspected cases of “carousel voting,” in which voters cast ballots at several different polling stations.
-An AP video journalist saw the same voters, believed to be military school students, at two different polling stations; one of them said the group had first gone to the wrong polling station.
+Media in St. Petersburg on Friday reported on suspected cases of “carousel voting,” in which voters cast ballots at several different polling stations.
+An AP video journalist saw the same voters, believed to be military school students, at two different polling stations; one of them said the group had gone to the wrong polling station at first.

-A local elections commission member posted video in which a man appeared to have tried to cast several ballots and then was confronted by a poll worker.
+A local Russian election commission member posted a video in which a man appeared to have tried to cast several ballots and then was confronted by a poll worker.
 The man in the video said he had obtained his ballots at a subway station.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.